wicorn29/ExtPrint3r/README.md

 You can now copy any of the resources and replace the `manifest.json` part of the URL with your resource.
 Then go to the URL and confirm that it works, since if it doesn't you'll have to go back to step 2 and use a different resource.

 ### Step 4.<br>
 Congrats!
 You can now enable developer mode from settings and add a temporary extension.
 Use this web accessible resource URL when you are prompted for it.
+You can also make a pull request on this repository for it to be added permanently.